udoprog/exposr/README.md

 # Exposr

-Dirt simple build and deployments.
+Dirt simple building and deployments using *strong convention* over configuration.

 # Usage

-Exposr was primarily built to integrate as a very simple, convention-first build system for Github and plain old git.
+Exposr was primarily built to integrate as a very simple build system for github.

 It features a rich RESTful API which gives the user complete control while the system is running.